 - Punitive damages.
 In cases of especially grievous misconduct, punitive damages can be awarded to financially punish the defendant.
 However, Georgia law limits punitive damages to a maximum of $250,000 unless there is evidence of a deliberate intent to harm.
 However, the punitive damages cap does not apply if the defendant was under the influence of alcohol or drugs.

 Retaining the services of an experienced medical malpractice attorney is the best way to protect your right to compensation.
-Please call today to schedule a free, no-obligation initial case review with the legal team at Champion Firm, P.C.
+Please contact us today to schedule a free, no-obligation initial case review with the legal team at Champion Firm, P.C.